lak67/python-pdf-creator/README.md

 ---

+### ☁️ iCloud Support
+You can choose to save files directly to iCloud.

+* **How it works:** The tool detects your local `iCloudDrive` folder on your computer and saves the PDFs there.
+The official iCloud app then syncs them to the cloud automatically.
+* **Requirements:** You must have **iCloud for Windows** (or be on a Mac) installed and signed in for this feature to work.

+---

 ## 🛠️ For Developers (Running from Source)

 If you want to modify the code or run it using your own Python environment, follow these steps.